depcheck/depcheck/README.md

 ## Changelog

-We use the [Github release page](https://github.com/depcheck/depcheck/releases) to manage changelog.
+We use the [GitHub release page](https://github.com/depcheck/depcheck/releases) to manage changelog.

 ## License